edriessen/avicii-project/README.md

 # To do

-The project is currently in a rough state.
 Things I'll be working on are:

-- Store data in csv instead of excel.
+_Nothing.
+Feel free to contact me with requests._